goidastudio/GoidaOSAPI/README.md

 # GoidaOSAPI
-API for GoidaOS apps
+API for GoidaOS apps.

-from app you can use file system in folder of your app.
+From app you can use file system in folder of your app.